Hobart Tasmania Dream Home Art Union Lottery: Current Draws, Availability & How to Enter

 Draw 433: Sneak Peek [VERIFY BEFORE PUBLISH] [VERIFY BEFORE PUBLISH] Check eligibility Active

-For the most current list of all Dream Home Art Union draws, including state-by-state eligibility rules, visit the current prize home draws directory on Win A Home.
+For the newest draws and state rules, visit current prize home draws on Win A Home.

 Understanding Charitable Gaming Licences in Tasmania

-Tasmania's charitable gaming framework differs significantly from Queensland and New South Wales.
-The Gambling Regulation Act 2003 (Tasmania) requires lottery operators to hold a specific licence from the Department of Justice before they can legally operate within the state.
-Dream Home Art Union may not hold a Tasmanian licence, which is why Hobart-based entries may not be available for all their draws.
+Tasmania's gaming rules differ from other states.
+The Gambling Regulation Act 2003 requires lottery operators to get a licence.
+Dream Home Art Union may not hold a Tasmanian licence.
+This is why Hobart entries may not work.

-You can check which charities hold current gambling licences in Tasmania by contacting the Department of Justice Tasmania or reviewing publicly available licence registers.
+You can check which charities hold gambling licences in Tasmania.
+Contact the Department of Justice Tasmania.
+Or review publicly available licence registers.

 How to Verify Eligibility Before Buying a Ticket

 1. Check the charity's ACNC registration.
-Visit the ACNC Register and search for Dream Home Art Union.
-This confirms they're a registered charity, but doesn't show state-specific gambling licences.
+Visit the ACNC Register.
+Search for Dream Home Art Union.
+This confirms they're registered.
+But it doesn't show state gambling licences.

 Ticket Prices & Odds for Dream Home Art Union Draws

-Your odds of winning the main prize depend on the total ticket pool and number of draw entries.
-For a hypothetical $15.5 million prize home draw with 100,000 tickets sold, your odds are roughly 1 in 100,000 [ESTIMATE].
-Actual odds vary significantly between draws.
+Your odds depend on total tickets sold.
+For example, with 100,000 tickets, your odds are roughly 1 in 100,000 [ESTIMATE].
+Odds change between draws.

 Here's how prize home lottery odds compare to other Australian games: